Everyone will be talking 5G at MWC, but don't expect it to be sexy

 But here's the bad news: We won't see the first 5G device until later this year -- and it'll likely come in the form of a wireless hotspot "puck."
 Phones aren't showing up until early next year at the earliest.
 So why should you care about 5G now?

-Before 5G gets out into the wild, carriers, governments, infrastucture manufacturers, chip makers and organizations designed to bring them all together need to do some negotiating about when and how they are going to make it happen.
+Before 5G gets out into the wild, carriers, governments, infrastructure manufacturers, chipmakers and organizations designed to bring them all together need to do some negotiating about when and how they are going to make it happen.
 Mobile World Congress, happening next week in Barcelona, is where many of these conversations will take place.
 It's not sexy, but it's necessary.

 "The dull stuff is engineers in labs, testing, testing, testing, finding something that doesn't work, fixing it," said Ben Timmons, senior director of marketing and business development for Qualcomm in Europe.